27 Investigates: Derailed train traveled through multiple water supply zones

 The Norfolk Southern rail line runs directly through the protection area.
 Had February’s derailment happened just a mile sooner, East Palestine’s water supply could have been in greater danger.

-“So standing at our wellfield, the groundwater moves to the southeast, which would be towards Sulfur Run/Leslie Run area.
-So essentially you’re moving away from our wellfield.
+“So standing at our wellfield, the groundwater moves to the southeast, which would be toward Sulfur Run/Leslie Run area, so essentially, you’re moving away from our wellfield.
 So I don’t see any reason for concern on the village’s municipal water,” said Scott Wolfe, East Palestine water superintendent.

 New wells to test groundwater have been drilled and testing is being done weekly, but East Palestine’s protection zone isn’t the only one the train traveled through.